Cotabato: Demographics

 Based on the 2020 census, Cotabato has an overall population of 1,275,185.
 The average population growth rate was 2.27% in the period 2010–2015, which is higher than the national average of 1.72%.
 The province had a density of sigfig 1,275,185/9,008.90.

-Cotabato is an ethnoliguistically diverse province.
+Cotabato is an ethnolinguistically diverse province.
 The first Visayan settlers reached the town of Pikit in 1913, and since then, Christian migrants have moved and lived in Cotabato, cohabitating the province with the local indigenous groups.
 71% of Cotabato's population descended from settlers who migrated from the Visayas and Luzon, while the remaining 18% belong to the communities of Magindanaons, Iranuns, Ilianens, Dulangan Manobo, Obo, Tagabawa, and Tboli.
 The major languages spoken are Hiligaynon (46%), Maguindanao (38%), Cebuano (8%), and Ilocano (4%).